ibrahim1993-2/iraq-healthcare-powerbi-dashboard/README.md

-Iraq Healthcare Infrastructure Trends (1960–2024) – Power BI Dashboard 📊 Project Overview
+Iraq Healthcare Infrastructure Trends (1960–2024) – Power BI Dashboard 📌 Project Overview

 This project analyzes Iraq’s healthcare infrastructure from 1960 to 2024 using publicly available datasets from the World Health Organization (WHO) and the World Bank.
-The dashboard visualizes long-term trends in:
+It visualizes long-term trends in:

     Hospital beds per 1,000 people